terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/examples/complete/README.md

 # atlas-basic - complete

-This example shows how the atlas-basic module can be used to create a MongoDB Atlas project, an AWS cluster for the project, several IP addresses and CIDR blocks for the project, and several database users.
+This example shows how the atlas-basic module can be used to create:

-All the input variables' values are given by the developer.
+- A MongoDB Atlas project.
+- A MongoDB Atlas cluster provisioned with AWS provider for the project.
+- Several IP addresses and CIDR blocks for the project.
+- Several database users for the project.

 ## Usage